YAKAIYAO/Group-2_Midterm_Project/README.md

 - Regression and Heteroskedasticity Test

 	We loaded the scraped data using pandas DataFrame.
-Then we fit a regression model with salary as the response variable and height, weight, age, assists, and points as the five predictor variables.
-We then used het_white() function from the statsmodels package to perform White's test to determine if heteroskedasticity is present in the regression model.
+Using sklearn package, we fit a regression model with salary as the response variable and height, weight, age, assists, and points as the five predictor variables.
+We then used the statsmodels package to perform White's test to determine if heteroskedasticity is present in the regression model.
 Finally, we generated the results in json file.

 	![](plot/regression_test.png)